Uziel2021/PD2-AutoDrillFixer/readme.md

-__Credits to the BLT developer for the original DelayedCalls class__
+__Credits to the BLT developers for the original DelayedCalls class__

 DrillFixer and BetterDelayedCalls classes by [Uziel2021](https://www.unknowncheats.me/forum/members/1077012.html)